Neurohealth Wellness News.

 What Is ITB Syndrome?

 The iliotibial band is a thick band of fibrous tissue that runs down the outside of the thigh, from the hip to the knee.
-It works alongside the muscles of the thigh to stabilize the knee during movement, particularly when running, walking, or cycling.
+It works alongside the muscles of the thigh to stabilise the knee during movement, particularly when running, walking, or cycling.

 ITB Syndrome occurs when the iliotibial band becomes tight or inflamed, causing friction as it rubs against the lateral femoral condyle (the outer part of the knee).
 This irritation can lead to pain on the outside of the knee, often worsened by activity.